 - Is the document a forgery?

 These questions can have a huge impact on investigations in many areas.
 When it comes to financial fraud and disputes between individuals, it can show if any alterations were made to contracts or financial records that might point to an intentional deception on the part of one party or another.
-For investigations into other crimes, it can help determine if records provided for alibi or disclosures that indicate a party’s motive are accurate.
+For other crimes, it can help determine if records for alibi or disclosures that indicate a party’s motive are accurate.

 Finding forgeries can be more difficult, especially when it comes to historic documents.
 Document examiners who apply forensic techniques to historic documents may not have other writing samples to look at or even other pieces of writing made with the same materials at the same time period.
 In those cases, they may need to turn to well-documented examples, like artifacts examined and published in detail in professional journals or those they can access with permissions at various archives.
 It can be a long process, and one that uses other testing techniques like various chemical and radiological dating techniques.